 Is there Joy in God’s Discipline?

 Although Job was guiltless, Eliphaz’s words do have some meaning for us.
 Discipline in and of itself is never pleasant.
 But when we are disciplined by God, there are implications to His discipline that we can find joy in.
 Why should we be happy when God corrects us?
-Here are five Biblical truths that teach us there is joy in God’s discipline:
+Here are six Biblical truths that teach us there is joy in God’s discipline:

-Truth #1: God only discipline His Children
+Truth #1: God only disciplines His Children

 Hebrews 12:7 says, “Endure suffering as discipline: God is dealing with you as sons.
 For what son is there that a father does not discipline?”
 When I’m at the store and someone’s child is misbehaving, I don’t jump in and discipline someone else’s child.
 But if that is my child misbehaving in the store, I can guarantee my child will get a good dose of positive methods of discipline.